ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * It provides clarifications and amendments to the original specification text, based on collected feedback and reported errata.

+* It clarifies the use of the FL within Field Descriptors corresponding to variable-length header fields (see {{ssec-differences-with-udp-ip}}).

 * It clarifies how the SCHC compression handles CoAP options in general (see {{sec-field-descriptors-coap-options}}).

 * It clarifies the SCHC compression for the CoAP options: Size1, Size2, Proxy-Uri, and Proxy-Scheme (see {{ssec-size1-size2-proxy-uri-proxy-scheme-option}}); ETag and If-Match (see {{ssec-etag-if-match-option}}); and If-None-Match (see {{ssec-if-none-match}}).